| Member Information Stored ProcedureThe following stored procedure is useful for

 information written to the XXX file in QTEMP, and then returns the

+cursor to the calling client application.
 In SQLThing, the procedure results will now be

 displayed in a data window if the Procedure Testing Options is set